ericsherman4/cpp-directX-series1/README.md

-C++ Refresher and Learning DirectX
+# C++ Refresher and Learning DirectX
+Beginner Series of the Tutorial